rachelAtFlatiron/EAST-SE-041023-Phase-2-React/02_state_and_events/02_slides.md

 ## What is React state?

-- A built in container for storing information
+- A built in container for storing information that is internal to a component.
+- State is used to track information that changes over time.

 ---

 ## Why is state important?

-🏹 State is used to track information that changes over time.

-🏹 Props are passed from the parent component, state is internal to a component.

 🏹 Values stored in state are meant to change, especially in response to user behaviors (through events and interactions).

 🏹 We can do conditional rendering based on state values.
 Based on state we can determine what JSX or logic to execute. <strong>This way, changes in state eventually cause changes to the DOM.</strong>

 🏹 To work with state in a functional component, we use the `useState` hook

+🛑 Props are passed from the parent component, state is internal to a component.

 ---